JasweenBrar/MASHUP-WebApp/README.md

 ### 💠 What does the website do ?

-      :smile: Input: Enter name of singer, no. of videos, duration of each video, email address
+      🔹 Input: Enter name of singer, no. of videos, duration of each video, email address

-      :smile: Output: A mashup of n songs of the mentioned singer of the entered duration
+      🔹 Output: A mashup of n songs of the mentioned singer of the entered duration

 ### 💠 Tasks Performed: